AI-SysBio/NoMaSS/README.md

 ### Customizing REGIR for your system

 The REGIR framework offer countless possibilities and highly customizable models.
 However, with the current implementation, reactions propensities are always proportional to the number of reactant.
 For example, the reaction (A+B -> C) will have a propensity of *a = A x B x r*.
 In some models, you might want to implement more complex formula for the reaction propensities, (such as for example *a = A x B x r / D*, where D is a parameter that evolves with the system).
 To do so, you can  directly modify the `REGIR/compute_propensities` function according to your need.
 Likewise, you might want to set up specific rejection rules if your reactants have some individual properties, and modify them appropriatly.
-To do so, first define your reactant properties in the `REGIR/Reactant` class, and then define your reaction specific rules in `REGIR/ perform_reaction`.
+To do so, first define your reactant properties in the `REGIR/Reactant` class, and then define your reaction specific rules in `REGIR/perform_reaction`.

 *Feel free to email me if you are not sure how to do it, I will be happy to help !*